-Winter I - Fall II: During this time, students continue to meet regularly with their Faculty Mentors.
+Winter I - Summer II: During this time, students continue to meet regularly with their Faculty Mentors.
 The purpose of these meetings will vary depending on quarter but begin with continuing to develop the mentormentee relationship and identifying and working toward student individualized learning objectives.
 Meetings also support student participation in the research course series and program development course series.

-Over the course of this time, students also refine their interests and learning needs as they relate to the Capstone Project and Doctoral Internship and work on identifying a site at which to complete their Doctoral Internship.
+Fall II: Over the course of this time, students refine their interests and learning needs as they relate to the Capstone Project and Doctoral Internship and work on identifying a site at which to complete their Doctoral Internship.
+After having an individualized meeting with the capstone coordinator, students finalize their preferences for Doctoral Internship sites and identify a Site Mentor.

-Winter II: After having an individualized meeting with the capstone coordinator, students finalize their Doctoral Internship sites and identify a Site Mentor.
-The capstone coordinator will secure the site and site mentor by the end of the Winter quarter.
+Winter & Spring II: The capstone coordinator will secure the site and site mentor by the end of the Spring quarter.